 - (a) When the investigation is complete, the investigator is to report in writing to the Bishop of Grafton (or delegate) on the outcomes of the investigation.
 The findings should be communicated to the complainant and respondent in writing. - (b) If the allegation of bullying cannot be substantiated, this does not mean conflict did not occur and assistance should be provided to remedy the conflict.
-This may involve mediation, counselling, changed working arrangements or addressing other organisational issues that may have contributed to the circumstances of the complaint. - (c) If the complaint is found to be vexatious or malicious, counselling should be considered for both the complainant and the respondent. - (d) If the allegation is found to be substantiated, disciplinary action should be taken.
-The chosen disciplinary action will depend on the severity of the bullying and may include: - an apology (if the complainant requests it and an apology can be sincerely given): - a verbal or written warning;
+This may involve mediation, counselling, changed working arrangements or addressing other organisational issues that may have contributed to the circumstances of the complaint.

-SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 PPROVED by Bishop-in-Council VERSION 2 replaces original version dated 21 February 2019 IMPLEMENTATION DATE REVIEW FREQUENCY RESPONSIBLE FOR REVIEW 24 February 2022 3 Yearly Bishop-in-Council
+SUBJECT: PREVENTION OF BULLYING AND HARASSMENT REFERENCE NUMBER GEN-004 DATE APPROVED 2 May 2025 by Bishop-in-Council VERSION 3 replaces previous version dated 24 February 2022 IMPLEMENTATION DATE Immediate REVIEW FREQUENCY 3 Yearly RESPONSIBLE FOR REVIEW Bishop-in-Council

-- professional counselling; - remedial training (i.e.: leadership training or communication training); - an undertaking that the behaviour will not be repeated, with regular monitoring; - inclusion in performance agreements; - transfer to another work area; - demotion; - suspension or removal from office (e.g. office holders or committee members); - temporary or permanent prohibition on attendance (e.g. church members or volunteers); - dismissal (this should only occur in the most severe cases or if it is a repeated case of bullying, and is subject to industrial laws). - (e) Assistance should also be provided for the complainant, such as: - offering professional counselling; - redressing any inequality resulting from the bullying behaviour; - re-instating of any lost privileges resulting from the bullying behaviour (e.g. re-crediting leave); - mentoring and support from a senior Clergy or senior manager; - providing training (i.e. resilience training, assertive communication or selfesteem programs); - organising an opportunity to work (or serve) in a new area (this should only be done if the victim agrees and if there is no risk of bullying in the new area). - (f) Note that mediation is not an appropriate intervention if an allegation of bullying has been substantiated.
+- (c) If the complaint is found to be vexatious or malicious, counselling should be considered for both the complainant and the respondent. - (d) If the allegation is found to be substantiated, disciplinary action should be taken.
+The chosen disciplinary action will depend on the severity of the bullying and may include: - an apology (if the complainant requests it and an apology can be sincerely given); - a verbal or written warning; - professional counselling; - remedial training (i.e.: leadership training or communication training); - an undertaking that the behaviour will not be repeated, with regular monitoring; - inclusion in performance agreements; - transfer to another work area; - demotion; - suspension or removal from office (e.g. office holders or committee members); - temporary or permanent prohibition on attendance (e.g. church members or volunteers); - dismissal (this should only occur in the most severe cases or if it is a repeated case of bullying, and is subject to industrial laws). - (e) Assistance should also be provided for the complainant, such as: - offering professional counselling; - redressing any inequality resulting from the bullying behaviour; - re-instating of any lost privileges resulting from the bullying behaviour (e.g. recrediting leave); - mentoring and support from a senior Clergy or senior manager; - providing training (i.e. resilience training, assertive communication or self-esteem programs); - organising an opportunity to work (or serve) in a new area (this should only be done if the victim agrees and if there is no risk of bullying in the new area). - (f) Note that mediation is not an appropriate intervention if an allegation of bullying has been substantiated.
 Expecting a person who has been targeted by bullying behaviour to enter into discussion and/or agreements with their abuser may constitute a form of punishment for the complainant.